Professor Bruce Macfarlane

 - Related links

-Professor Bruce Macfarlane is Professor of Higher Education within Southampton Education School at the University of Southampton.
+Professor Bruce Macfarlane is Professor of Higher Education and Director of the Centre for Educational Policy within Southampton Education School at the University of Southampton.

-My best known works are my single authored academic monographs published by Routledge: Teaching with Integrity (2004), The Academic Citizen (2007), Researching with Integrity (2009), and Intellectual Leadership in Higher Education (2012).
+My best known works are my single authored academic monographs published by Routledge: Teaching with Integrity (2004), The Academic Citizen (2007), Researching with Integrity (2009), Intellectual Leadership in Higher Education (2012) and Freedom to Learn (2017).
 In other work I have written about higher education as a research field, the changing academic profession, dual sector universities, university degree results and business and management pedagogy.
 I am a Fellow of the Society for Research into Higher Education and co-founder of the Society for Higher Education Research of Hong Kong.

 I have worked in higher education since 1987.
 I was previously Professor of Higher Education at the University of Hong Kong (2010-2014) and have also held Chairs at two UK universities (2004-2010).
 My career in higher education has included 13 years as a business and management lecturer (1987-2000) and 10 years working in educational development leadership roles (2000-2010).
-I have also been a visiting professor in Japan (Nagoya University, 2008) and in Australia (University of Melbourne, 2012).
+I am currently a Distinguished Visiting Professor at the University of Johannesburg and have previously been a visiting professor in Japan (Nagoya University, 2008) and in Australia (University of Melbourne, 2012).
 Prior to working in higher education I was a management trainee with Lloyds Bank (1983-1985) and a teacher at a Chinese secondary school in Hong Kong (1985-1986).